DIYGenie/DIYGenie-handoff/replit.md

 # DIY Genie Webhooks Backend

 ## Overview

-Express.js API backend for DIY Genie, a home improvement project management application.
-The system handles project creation, image uploads, AI-powered preview generation, and plan building with tiered subscription features.
-Built on Supabase for data storage and integrates with Decor8 (AI design previews) and OpenAI (plan generation) via configurable feature flags.
+The DIY Genie Webhooks Backend is an Express.js API designed for the DIY Genie home improvement project management application.
+Its core purpose is to manage project lifecycles, including creation, image uploads, AI-powered design preview generation, and detailed plan building.
+The system supports tiered subscription models with varying feature access and integrates with external AI services for design and planning.
+The overarching business vision is to provide a comprehensive, AI-assisted platform for home improvement enthusiasts to plan and execute projects efficiently.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture